The Poem “THE EAGLE” By Alfred Tennyson

 ✅ Answer: B) The power of nature through the eagle

-10. Vocabulary of the difficult used in the poem “Stopping by Woods on a Snowy Evening", written by Robert Frost:
+10. Vocabulary of the difficult used in the poem "The Eagle" By Alfred Tennyson:

 Meaning: A steep, rough rock or cliff